Medical Marijuana for Tourette’s Syndrome

 In addition to medical marijuana, cannabidiol (CBD) has also shown promising results.
 Many patients suffering from the disease opt for CBD as a treatment option due to its non-psychoactive properties.
 CBD not only helps reduce the tics associated with Tourette’s Syndrome, but can dramatically improve the quality of life for these patients.

 How to Get a Medical Marijuana Card for Tourette’s Syndrome

 Due to the seriousness of the disease, many states have legalized the use of medical marijuana for Tourette’s Syndrome.
-Below is a step-by-step guide on how to get your medical marijuana card in the state of Pennsylvania:
+Below is a step-by-step guide on how to get your medical marijuana card: